PavanRangani/docs/docs/prd/philanthropy/payment.md

 [Mockup](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScQiBDUNh3XXMFGjuEPX87NU)

-- When there is no records in Payments tab, shows `No Payments Found`
+- When there is no records in Payments tab, shows `No Payments Found`.

 - In tables records are grouped by Paid or Unpaid

 - Table columns
   - Scheduled Date: Scheduled date of the payment
+  - Organization
-  - Organization: Organization of the Grant
+    - Organization of the Grant
+    - It should be a link.
   - Project: Project of the Grant
   - Approved: Approved amount of the Grant
   - Payment date: